metacall/faq/README.md

 **Test Description**

-Simple function that merges two strings
+Simple function that merges two strings using the following technologies:

 1. Flask (Python http server)
 2. Express (Node.js http server)
 3. MetaCall with Python
 4. MetaCall with Node.js
-5. NginX (no back end at all
+5. NginX (no back end at all)

 **Results:**